 There Will be a Greater Emphasis on Sustainable Aviation Fuel (SAF)

-With less airplanes in the air, the aviation and energy industries shifted their efforts towards, certainly continuity, but also sustainability.
+With fewer airplanes in the air, the aviation and energy industries shifted their efforts towards certainly continuity but also sustainability.
 Specifically, Sustainable Aviation Fuel (SAF).

 SAFs are produced from sustainable feedstocks and have lower carbon emissions compared to traditional, fossil-based jet fuel.
 They are part of a longer-term plan to reduce the impact air travel has on the environment.